Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 The ethical case for safeguards does not depend on proof of universal harm.
 It depends on whether:

-the hazard is reasonably foreseeable;
+a hazard is reasonably foreseeable;

 the potential consequences are meaningful;

-some users are especially vulnerable;
+a users is especially vulnerable;

 a reasonable safeguard could reduce exposure or severity; and